Long-Term Memory: How Knowledge Sticks in Teaching

 For a practical overview of how these ideas apply in lessons, see our guide to working memory in the classroom.

 Squire (1992) split long-term memory into two types.
-Declarative memory is conscious knowledge of facts and events.
-Non-declarative memory includes skills and habits.
-Tulving (1972) stated declarative memory includes semantic memory.
-It also includes episodic memory (personal events).
-Semantic memory is key for classroom learning.
+Declarative memory means conscious knowledge of facts and events.
+Non-declarative memory covers skills and habits.

 For teachers, the practical significance is this: what learners know now shapes what they can learn next.
 A learner with a rich store of prior knowledge in science can connect new material to existing concepts, encode it faster, and retain it longer.
 A learner with thin prior knowledge faces a much steeper climb.
 Building long-term memory is not a luxury; it is the central task of teaching.

-Bjork (1994) showed spacing repetition helps learners encode information.
-Baddeley (2000) said the episodic buffer connects new and old memories.
-This short-term area supports information storage, as Anderson (1983) found.
+Bjork (1994) showed that spaced repetition helps learners encode, or take in, information.
+Baddeley (2000) said the episodic buffer links new memories with old ones.
+Anderson (1983) found that this short-term area also helps store information.

-Synaptic consolidation occurs rapidly after learning (Dudai, 2004).
-Systems consolidation slowly moves memories to the cortex (Squire & Wixted, 2011).
-Learners require repeated topic revisits.
-This ensures lasting knowledge retention (Murre & Dros, 2015).
+Synaptic consolidation happens quickly after learning (Dudai, 2004).
+Systems consolidation is slower and moves memories to the cortex over time (Squire & Wixted, 2011).
+This is why learners need to revisit topics more than once.
+Repeated revisits help knowledge last (Murre & Dros, 2015).

-Elaborative encoding boosts memory.
+Elaborative encoding boosts memory by making learners think about meaning.
 Learners build stronger memories when they explain ideas (Craik & Lockhart, 1972).
 Linking new information to prior knowledge also helps (Bartlett, 1932).
-Asking learners to explain natural selection, like cheetah speed, aids recall (Anderson, 1983).
-This method forms lasting memories.

 Cognitive psychologists use the term 'schema' to describe the mental frameworks through which we organise knowledge.
 Bartlett's important 1932 studies showed that people don't store memories like photographs.
 Instead, they rebuild them using existing schemas and fill gaps with what they expect.
 A learner with rich knowledge about World War II will absorb a new lesson about the Blitz more easily than someone with no background knowledge.

-The relevance for cognitive load theory is direct.
-Expert teachers do not experience a lesson as a collection of separate facts.
-Their well-developed schemas allow them to process large chunks of information as single units, freeing up mental bandwidth for the unfamiliar.
-For learners still building those schemas, each element requires separate processing and places a greater demand on working memory.
-Good teaching builds schemas step by step, connecting new ideas to what learners already know.
-This works with how memory is structured, not against it.
+Learners are still building those schemas, so each new part needs separate thought and adds to working memory load.
+Good teaching builds schemas step by step by linking new ideas to what learners already know.
+This works with the structure of memory, not against it.
 Reading more about schemas in education gives a fuller picture of how this works in practice.

 Weinstein, Sumeracki, and Caviglioli (2018) showed some study methods help learners more.
 Re-reading and highlighting don't encode memories well.
 Active recall makes stronger memories that last (Brown, Roediger, and McDaniel, 2014).